luthfirahmad/luthfirahmad.github.io/_posts/2020-9-27-Managing-Uncertainty-In-Remote.md

 ![Google Calendar]({{ site.baseurl }}/images/image_6_post_7.png)

-<p style="text-align: center;">With Google Calendar, you can see availability time of your teammate</p>
+<p style="text-align: center;font-size: 12px;">With Google Calendar, you can see availability time of your teammate</p>

 ## Pre-Release 🚀